 We also each have Icebreaker thermal leggings (his/hers) which we change into for camping, or occasionally wear under our hiking trousers if it’s very cold.
 Sometimes Del wears these around town (under his shorts, along with socks and sandals) and I get very embarrassed, but such is the life of a backpacker with limited clothing options…

 A light to mid weight technical fleece makes a perfect mid layer, adding warmth when needed while remaining breathable.
-Del wears the Patagonia R2 TechFace Hoody, and I have an old Rab Nucleus fleece which is no longer in production but is similar to the current Nexus.
+Del wears the Patagonia R2 TechFace Hoody, and I have the Rab Nexus Hoody.
 I also have a Rab Polartec hooded fleece which I often take for wearing around camp in colder weather because it’s super warm and comfy, but I have to argue my case with Del every single time because to be honest, it’s a bit unnecessary.

 Down offers the best warmth-to-weight ratio so the Rab Microlight Alpine Jacket is the perfect choice for our insulating layer (his/hers).
 These jackets are lightweight, pack down small into a stuff sack, and are impressively warm.
 The one downside is that down loses its insulating properties if it gets wet, but these jackets are treated with a ‘hydrophobic’ finish so we don’t worry too much if we get caught in a drizzle.
 For heavier rain, their slimline fit means they sit comfortably under our waterproof outer layers.